 That seems to be a pretty fair accounting of how Dad was blindsided with the role of pancreatic cancer caregiver.

-Just less than 2 years ago, mom and dad were indeed busy making plans and even busier realizing those dreams:
+Before the pancreatic cancer diagnosis, mom and dad were indeed busy making plans and even busier realizing those dreams:

 The smiles and laughter of life well-lived.